 The Madison College Challenge is open to all students who were enrolled in at least one credit or non-credit class during the 2014-2015 or 2015-2016 school years (see the Madison College Challenge Rules below, for additional eligibility requirements).

-Phase 1 Feasibility Analysis is due in electronic file format using the Feasibility Analysis guidelines provided.
+Phase 1, Feasibility Analysis: Due 03/07/16 Submit in electronic file format using the Feasibility Analysis guidelines provided.

 Top Phase 1 Feasibility Analysis submissions will be announced and invited to prepare complete Business Plans for Phase 2.